kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 11. Once the first scan pass has finished, change the position of the object preserving one or more faces from the first pass visible to the scanner, so the software can unify the next scan passes.
 13. During the scans it may be some noise or unwanted points in the model, use the selection tools to remove all the unwanted points, press shit and click to select and backspace to delete.
 12. Keep scanning and turning the object in the plate changing the position until all the model gets covered.
-13. Once the model gets completely scanned look for any green sphere and remove it, those are mark traking points that can damage your model.
+13. Once the model gets completely scanned look for any green sphere and remove it, those are mark tracking points that can damage your model.
 14. Click on the mesh model button to create a mesh.
 15. Process the mesh in the post-processing step, you can reduce, smooth, simplify and cover holes in the model.
 16. Save the model as a STL file.